 Value of Award:

-- If selected for the Thomson Reuters Foundation Reporting Workshops on Illicit Finance in Africa , you will take part in one intensive workshops (5 days) covering illicit finance, reporting on companies, accounts and budgets, and investigative techniques.
-Workshops will take place in Kampala or Dakar (TBC).
+- If selected for the Thomson Reuters Foundation Reporting Workshops on Illicit Finance in Africa , you will take part in one intensive workshop (5 days) covering illicit finance, reporting on companies, accounts and budgets, and investigative techniques.
+The Workshop will take place in Cape Town, South Africa.

 - You will propose one or more story ideas that you wish to work on within the scheme – we will provide experienced journalists to help you pursue your stories right up to publication/broadcast.